Purple (Stone Temple Pilots album): Contemporary

-Retrospective reviews
+Retrospective

 Retrospective reviews have been generally positive.
 In the New Rolling Stone Album Guide, Steve Appleford stated that Purple's "playing is better, more confident, and looser" than Core.
 Stephen Thomas Erlewine of AllMusic reviewed the album positively, describing it as a "quantum leap" over Core and a sign of the band coming into its own.
 He acknowledged that the album still contained filler, but felt it had more character than the debut.
 Sputnikmusic staff Jack Mancuso offers high praise for Purple, calling it Stone Temple Pilots' best album and a major step forward from Core.
 While noting that none of the techniques are groundbreaking, he commends the band's melodic instincts, the fullness of Dean DeLeo's guitar work, Robert DeLeo's dynamic basslines, and Weiland's expressive and technically strong vocals.